 Audi’s standard warranty is three years and 60,000 miles, which is unlimited mileage for years one and two, with the 60,000-mile cap coming into effect in the third year.
-For either £245 or £500, that can be extended to four years and 75,000 miles (years three and four mileage limited) or five years and 90,000 miles (years three to five are mileage limited).
+You can also upgrade to a four or five-year warranty for an extra fee.

 In this review